 Awakened by my otherwise unexpected, midlife diagnosis, I’ve decided to share my intimate mission for dramatic life change via this blog.
 I’m hoping to create an inspirational space for those of us who “get it” and maybe also help a few that don’t (yet) get a better understanding.

-To that end, I’m here to shine a light on the challenges and gifts that come with being diagnosed as an adult with ADHD by candidly sharing my experiences, struggles and discoveries with vulnerability and humor.
+To that end, I’m here to shine a light on the challenges and the gifts that come with an ADHD diagnosis by candidly sharing my experiences, struggles and discoveries with vulnerability and humor.

-Spoiler alert: The name “Imgi” is a bit of a pen name (or pseudonym) — well, actually it’s kind of a nickname (self-created) that only a few people know about — at least for now.
+Spoiler alert: I’ve penned myself “Imgi” out here in the blogosphere.
+It’s a self-dubbed pseudonym that only a few people know about — at least for now.
 I’d love to tell you more about it.
 If you’re curious, … please click here.

 When asked once which animal is most representative of my personality, I chose a dolphin.
 They’re playful, smart, loyal and would kick a shark’s butt to protect the innocent.
 To be sure, I’m often silly, sometimes serious and seldom act my age.
 I certainly don’t feel my age.
 Undoubtedly an empath too, my intuitive compassion runs deep and any of my shyness disappears entirely if you mess with my peeps.

 A Few of My Favorite Things